Pinot gris: Italy

-In Italy, where the grape is known as Pinot Grigio, plantings can be found in the Lombardy region around Oltrepo Pavese and in Alto Adige, Italy's northernmost wine region.
+In Italy, where the grape is known as Pinot grigio, plantings can be found in the Lombardy region around Oltrepò Pavese and in South Tyrol, Italy's northernmost wine region.
 The grape is also prominent in the Friuli-Venezia Giulia region.

 New Zealand

 Pinot gris is grown in both the North Island, (Waiheke Island, Hawkes Bay, Gisborne) and the South Island (Central Otago, Nelson, Marlborough, Waipara), with 2488 ha producing As of 2019.
 This is a nearly eight-fold increase since 2003.
-In 2007, Pinot Gris overtook Riesling as the third most planted white variety after Sauvignon blanc and Chardonnay.
+In 2007, Pinot gris overtook Riesling as the third most planted white variety after Sauvignon blanc and Chardonnay.
 Half of all plantings are in Canterbury and Marlborough, with the wine developing a "rich, flinty, fruit-laden character".

 United States

-David Lett from Eyrie Vineyards planted the first American Pinot Gris vines in Oregon in 1965.
-Hoping to increase sales, Lett started to graft Riesling vines to Pinot Gris in 1979.
+David Lett from Eyrie Vineyards planted the first American Pinot gris vines in Oregon in 1965.
+Hoping to increase sales, Lett started to graft Riesling vines to Pinot gris in 1979.
 The grape originally had difficulties finding a sustainable market until Lett began marketing the wine to salmon traders as a good match to the fish.
 The wine's popularity only increased slightly until the mid-1990s, when well-capitalized larger producers entered the picture with enough volume to warrant expensive marketing.
-In 1991, King Estate Winery was the world's leading producer of premium Pinot Gris and farmed the world's largest contiguous organic vineyard, which contains over 300 acre of Pinot Gris grapes.
+In 1991, King Estate Winery was the world's leading producer of premium Pinot gris and farmed the world's largest contiguous organic vineyard, which contains over 300 acre of Pinot gris grapes.

 There are about 1620 acre planted in the Central and South coastal areas of California.
-The Pinot Gris from California is often called Pinot Grigio because of its similarity in style to the wine of Italy.
+The Pinot gris from California is often called Pinot grigio because of its similarity in style to the wine of Italy.

-Pinot Gris can be found in the northern regions of Ohio, which is considered part of the pinot trail.
+Pinot gris can be found in the northern regions of Ohio, which is considered part of the pinot trail.

+Canada

+As Pinot Grigio the grape has found significant success particularly in the wine growing region of Niagara, Ontario, where the cooler climate and soils offer ideal growing conditions.
+Pinot Grigio from Niagara displays crisp vibrant acidity and delicate fruit flavours.

 Viticulture

-The grape grows best in cool climates and matures relatively early with high sugar levels.
+Pinot gris thrives in cooler climates, with the major growing regions being Alsace in France, north-eastern Italy and the US state of Oregon.
 This can lead to either a sweeter wine or if fermented to dryness, a wine high in alcohol.
-Clusters of Pinot Gris may have a variety of colors on the vine.
+Clusters of Pinot gris may have a variety of colors on the vine.
 The grapes grow in small clusters (hence the pinecone name) and, upon ripening, often display a pinkish-gray hue, although the colors can vary from blue-gray to pinkish-brown.

-Pinot Gris is often blended with Pinot Noir to enrich and lighten the Pinot Noir's flavor.
+Pinot gris is often blended with Pinot Noir to enrich and lighten the Pinot Noir's flavor.